• Home

 Phone: 512-474-8857

-Wynette has been active in IRSJA since 1985, she has served on Admissions, Training, and Executive Committees and as a representative to national and international Jungian organizations.
-Now retired from private practice, her special interest remains in myth, history and literature, the individua
+Wynette is a Life Member in the Inter-Regional Society of Jungian Analysts, having been active in the IRSJA since 1985, she served on the Admissions, Training, and Executive Committees and as a representative to national and international Jungian organizations.
+Now retired from private practice, her special interest rem

 Phone: 512-474-8857

-Wynette has been active in IRSJA since 1985, she has served on Admissions, Training, and Executive Committees and as a representative to national and international Jungian organizations.
-Now retired from private practice, her special interest remains in myth, history and literature, the individual in collective life and activities of the Isis Institute of Women's Studies.
+Wynette is a Life Member in the Inter-Regional Society of Jungian Analysts, having been active in the IRSJA since 1985, she served on the Admissions, Training, and Executive Committees and as a representative to national and international Jungian organizations.
+Now retired from private practice, her special interest remains in myth, history and literature, and the individual in collective life.
 A board member of the Foundation for International Jungian Training, Zurich, she has also served as a primary coordinator for its annual conferences, Civilization in Transition, focusing on individual influence on social, psychological and environmental world changes.

 Austin Office: 512-346-3788

-Carolyn Bates is a psychologist and senior training analyst.
-She has served as Seminar Coordinator of the Texas Seminar of the I-RSJA and on the Executive Committee of the I-RSJA and currently serves as an editor for the Journal of Analytical Psychology.
-She pra
+Carolyn Bates is a psychologist and senior training analyst with the I-RSJA.
+She has served on the Executive Committees of both the Texas Seminar and the Inter-Regional Society of Jungian Analysts.
+She currently serves as the North American Co-Editor-in-Chief of the Journal of Analytical Ps

 Austin Office: 512-346-3788

-Carolyn Bates is a psychologist and senior training analyst.
-She has served as Seminar Coordinator of the Texas Seminar of the I-RSJA and on the Executive Committee of the I-RSJA and currently serves as an editor for the Journal of Analytical Psychology.
-She practices Analytical Psychology in Austin, Texas, where she also offers case consultation to mental health professionals and trainees.
-She conducts lectures and workshops across the country on ethics, technology's influence within the collective, the symbolism of pilgrimage, the feminine archetype in dreams and fairy tales, the phenomenon of synchronicity and trauma in the collective, and the socio-political dynamics of patriarchy.
+Carolyn Bates is a psychologist and senior training analyst with the I-RSJA.
+She has served on the Executive Committees of both the Texas Seminar and the Inter-Regional Society of Jungian Analysts.
+She currently serves as the North American Co-Editor-in-Chief of the Journal of Analytical Psychology (https://thejap.org).
+She practices Analytical Psychology in Austin, where she offers case consultation to mental health professionals and trainees.
+She has given lectures and workshops nationally and internationally on ethics, technology's influence within the collective, the symbolism of pilgrimage, the feminine archetype in dreams and fairy tales, the phenomenon of synchronicity and trauma in the collective, and the socio-political dynamics of patriarchy.
 She has been in private practice in Austin since 1991.

 mbburke51@gmail.com